 | Pricing | $99/mo per company | Included with QuickBooks plan |

-QuickBooks Cash Flow Planner capabilities verified from quickbooks.intuit.com, June 2026 (90-day horizon; projects from connected-account history and scheduled transactions).
+QuickBooks Cash Flow Planner capabilities compared against quickbooks.intuit.com, Q2 2026 (90-day horizon; projects from connected-account history and scheduled transactions).
 TreasuryFlow works alongside QuickBooks, not instead of it.
+Vendors change pricing without notice; if anything here is out of date we will correct it.
 Report an inaccuracy.

 Live balance across every account, via Plaid.
 What actually cleared.